nraecobb/drmellman_copy/1) Why We're Unique.md

 During those 19 years (plus a few more) I documented all the Unknown Mechanisms that presented themselves with the Known mechanisms.
 This very Unknown territory lead me to pioneer our very own *Dietary Diagnostic Formulation*  software.
 With the use of our integrated dietary software and our protocol/application – the Dietary Progressions Program – your system is able to correct and repair itself in a short period of time resulting in improved health, performance, and weight loss.

-If there are some foods, chemicals, preservatives, or additives that are causing an inflammatory response or symptoms within your system, (gas, bloating, sinus problems, different forms of reflux, your weight going up on the scale), your educational call series, which many topics are mentioned throughout the website, followed up by your format reviews with a list of other parameters that we review during your initial orientation call, **Titled, How To Play the Game**™ guiding you through four months of counsel.
+If there are some foods, chemicals, preservatives, or additives that are causing an inflammatory response or symptoms within your system, (gas, bloating, sinus problems, different forms of reflux, or your weight going up on the scale), your educational call series (in which many topics are mentioned throughout the website), followed up by your format reviews with a list of other parameters that we review during your initial orientation call, **Titled, How To Play the Game**™ to guide you through your four months of counsel.

-Having an interactive experience with your system will aid in understanding what your system is going to communicate to you from the correct foods being eaten.
+Having an interactive experience with your system will aid in understanding what your system is going to communicate to you from the correct foods being consumed.
 Starting right in your mouth, digestive neurological highways of communication are shared between your nervous system and your entire digestive system.

-Connecting our *Dietary Diagnostic Software* and the application Dietary Progressions provides your **Dietary Playbook**™, a guide for your system to evolve with these Known and Unknown Mechanisms.
+Connecting our *Dietary Diagnostic Software* and the application Dietary Progressions completes your **Dietary Playbook**™, a guide for your system to evolve with these Known and Unknown Mechanisms.
 During your Dietary Progression, our dietary diagnostic software formulation will reveal the Unknowns that may be causing problems, including your body holding weight or contributing to ill health.

 Your system can have the opportunity to correct and repair itself.
 As every system is different, some achieve correction in a short period of time but for others it's over a longer period of time.
 The parameters of establishing what defines correction, or what determines your own correction, will be initially discussed during your medical interview and again during your orientation call, **Titled, How To Play The Game**™.

-This when your **Dietary Playbook**™ is presented to you by Dr. Leon Mellman, for your initial understanding of the diagnostic materials within, as it directly relates to your immune system.
-Your **Dietary Playbook**™ arrives with a very accurate scale that offers specific features Dr. Leon will provide during your 4 months of counsel, implementing and interpreting the new rules to your immune system, during your format reviews and educational calls, when submitting your daily data (via email), implementing your **Dietary Progression**™.
+This when your **Dietary Playbook**™ is presented to you by Dr. Leon Mellman, for your initial understanding of the diagnostic materials, as it directly relates to your immune system.
+Your **Dietary Playbook**™ arrives with a very accurate scale that offers specific features Dr. Leon will provide during your 4 months of counsel, implementing and interpreting the new rules to your immune system during your format reviews and educational calls, when submitting your daily data (via email), implementing your **Dietary Progression**™.

 From your day-one foods through your diagnostically formulated challenge lists, magical food moments begin to happen.
 You're introduced to multiple concepts that, clients agree, are eye opening experiences - windows of opportunity in learning how to tap into your your body's own sleep technology, such as *Mapping Out Your Cleaning Cycles*™ and what's been dubbed, your *Horizontal Time - the Horizontal Position*™. a.k.a.
 REST and learning about *The PM Scale Reading*™, your *prostaglandins hormone* technology.